How to Restore Water-Damaged Photos

 5. Digitize Your Photographs

 After all the manual actions are done and your pictures are in better condition than before, you should now transfer them to digital form.
-Check out how to digitize photos and at least save the digital copies from possible water damage in the future.
+Check out how to digitize photographs and at least save the digital copies from possible water damage in the future.
 Better yet, you can continue restoring water-damaged photos with some image restoration software.

 6. Restore Water-Damaged Photos with PhotoGlory